kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 ![https://github.com/kochlisGit/ProphitBet-Soccer-Bets-Predictor/blob/main/screenshots/fixtures.png](https://github.com/kochlisGit/ProphitBet-Soccer-Bets-Predictor/blob/main/screenshots/fixtures.png)

+# How to Submit Issue

+You can use the issue tab to submit a new issue (or open the url via the app).
+When submitting an issue, please describe clearly the following:

+1. What the issue is.
+2. What the application is expected to do
+3. What the application does instead.
+4. Any error/crash messages appeared in the command line.
+5. Reproduction step.

+An example of submitted issues that enabled me to quickly detect and resolve the issue can be found here: https://github.com/kochlisGit/ProphitBet-Soccer-Bets-Predictor/issues/111

 # Contribution

 If you liked the app and would like to contribute, You are allowed to make changes to the code and make a pull request!
 Usually, it takes 1-3 days for me to